sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

           :width: 60%

 - After successfully mapping of fields it will send selected fields in comma separated to notebook.
+- If field is not selected then, it will send blank data in comma separated format to notebook.

 - Click on "NEXT" button to go to next stage.